Abdul Raziq Achakzai

 After surviving several assassination attempts over the years, Achakzai was killed in an insider attack by a bodyguard of the provincial governor, who opened fire on him and other security officials after a meeting with the U.S. Army General Scott Miller at the governor's compound in Kandahar.
-Achakzai was succeeded by his brother, Tadeen Khan, who has no military related experience.
+Achakzai was succeeded by his brother, Tadeen Khan, who had no military-related experience.
 Tadeen's nomination was a result of heavy pressure from powerful tribal elders who pressured the Afghan government to overlook his lack of experience and training.

 Personal life

-Achakzai was born in 1979 in the town of Spin Boldak, Kandahar Province, where he was raised.
+Abdul Raziq Achakzai was born in 1979 in the town of Spin Boldak, Kandahar Province, where he was raised.
 He was a member of the Adozai sub-tribe of Achakzai.
 He and his family migrated to Pakistan after the Taliban took control of Afghanistan in 1994.

-The Taliban had killed his father and uncle.
+The Taliban had killed his father and uncle when they seized control of Spin Boldak, hanging Raziq's uncle from a tank barrel.
+The Taliban who had killed Raziq's father and uncle were members of the rival Noorzai tribe, causing him to later seek revenge against the Noorzai and the Taliban.
 He returned to Afghanistan in the fall of 2001 and became a member of fighters loyal to Gul Agha Sherzai.
 Achakzai never went to school and he had three wives.

 Achakzai is thought to have received annual kickbacks from customs revenues exacted at border crossings.
 He became extremely wealthy as a result of his control over the province and a major border thoroughfare.
-He also spent time in Dubai and had been heavily involved in horse trading.
+He also spent time in Dubai and was heavily involved in horse trading.
 He also had businesses abroad.

+Following his death, the Afghan government began construction of a large mausoleum dedicated to Achakzai; it was walled off prior to its completion after the resurgence of the Taliban.